connext/documentation/versioned_docs/version-0.2.x-amarok/Routers/Guides/spinning-up.md

 * `ROUTER_VERSION` - The version of the router to use (e.g. `v0.1.0`).
 See the [releases page](https://github.com/connext/nxtp/releases) for the latest released version.
 * `ROUTER_EXTERNAL_PORT` - Exposed port of the router.
 Remember to not expose this port to the public.
 * `GRAFANA_EXTERNAL_PORT` - Exposed port of the Grafana dashboard.

+### Redis Config

+The router requires an external Redis instance to be available.
+Instructions can be found on the [Redis website](https://redis.io/).
+Advanced users can add Redis to their docker-compose configuration.

 ### Web3Signer Config